Record-keeping

 When did you last measure your common data?

 You should provide us with the month and year of when common data was last measured for your scheme.
 This information may be in administration reports or can be provided by your scheme administrator.
-You can find out more about measuring your data in our quick guide.
+You can find out more about measuring your data in our Record-keeping guidance.

 What percentage of this data have you assessed to be present and accurate?